camwirth/sidewalk/cv_summary_USU/maps/maps.md

 ## 2. Mapping Lat/Long of Pano

 For a more accurate approach, we utilized the given latitude and longitude data of the panorama image.
-A score was generated for each intersection by calculating the ratio of detected curb ramps to the total number of potential curb ramps (curb ramps / curb ramps + missing curb ramps).
+A score was generated for each intersection by calculating the ratio of detected curb ramps to the total number of potential curb ramps `score = (curb ramps / (curb ramps + missing curb ramps))`.
 Instead of pinpointing the exact location of each object, this method represents general areas of interest on the map and suggests potential areas of improvement.

 Figure 2: Map with Lat/Long of Pano